ReplicaFlowOSS/replicaflow/docs/design-principles.md

 >
 > **How do we build ReplicaFlow?**
 >
-> This document defines the engineering principles behind ReplicaFlow.
+> This document defines the design principles behind ReplicaFlow.
-> Every contributor should understand these principles before implementing new features.
+> Every contributor should understand these principles before designing, implementing or reviewing new features.

 # ReplicaFlow Design Principles